-Are leg curls bad for your knees?
+Is the leg curl machine bad for your knees?

-Are leg curls bad for you back?
+Are leg curls bad for your back?

 What’s interesting is that lower back pain isn’t always a result of issues with your lower back muscles.
 When it comes to leg curls, any stress applied to the lower back required to maintain muscular tension during the movement can exacerbate existing lower back problems.
 Always check with your doctor if you suspect that your exercise selection is affecting the health of your back.